adrianoc/cecilifier/README.md

 Disclaimer(s)
 ---

 - TL;DR; Use at your own :)
 - I am not a web designer/developer, so keep your expectations low (regarding the web site)
 - I do not claim to be an expert in Mono.Cecil; the code certainly does not handle a lot of cases
 - I do not claim that the generated code is suitable or even correct - I do have tests though :)
-- I have not tried to clean up the code too much, so there are some really bad code duplication
+- Even though I do some code cleanup there are still some code duplication

 Thanks
 ---

 I'd like to thank JetBrains for donating me a [Rider](https://www.jetbrains.com/rider/) license.